carlmylo/docu-rpcs3/pages/english/cust-config/main.md

 sidebar: english_sidebar
 permalink: custom_config
 folder: english
+toc: false
 tags: [custom-config, english]
 summary: "What to change for Rock Band 3 in RPCS3's Custom Configuration"
 ---

-While Quick Configuration should work in most cases, some things require additional settings, like microphones and MIDI instruments.
+While a Quick Configuration should work in most cases, some things require additional settings, like microphones and MIDI instruments.
 This involves creating or editing a Custom Configuration for Rock Band 3.

 <ul id="confeditTabs" class="nav nav-tabs">
     <li class="active"><a href="#changecustomconfig" data-toggle="tab">Changing a Custom Configuration</a></li>